Wills and Estate Planning

 Yes.
 When you are eligible for admission, you can show your preference by applying directly to the nursing home you prefer.
 Choose more than one to increase your chances of getting in early.
 If you can, visit the homes in your area before you decide.
 Ask about their policies.

 What if I'm not offered the nursing home I want?

 If there's no vacancy in the nursing home you prefer, you may have to go wherever there is one within 100 kilometers of the municipality from where your home is located.
 You would not have to go where you do not understand the official language spoken.

 What if I don't want to go to the nursing home offered to me?

 You are allowed one refusal.
 But if you refuse a second offer, the Department will take your name off the waiting list and reassess your situation.
 If you can't get into the nursing home you prefer, you can always apply to transfer there later.
 If you are in the hospital waiting for a placement, be sure to ask about hospital policies.
 The hospital may start to charge you for your room if you refuse a vacancy.

 Is it hard to transfer from one home to another?

 No, it is not hard to transfer.
 You can transfer anywhere in the province where there is a vacancy.
 All you or your family must do is send an application to the nursing home of your choice.
 How long you wait to get in depends on the vacancy rate at that nursing home.
 However, before you apply, consider taking a month to get used to the nursing home you are in.
-You just might like it!
 After that time, if you still want to transfer, then go ahead and make the application.

 YOUR RIGHTS IN A NURSING HOME